 Elizabeth Fry | September 2020

-Australians who have dipped into their super under the Australian Government’s early release scheme but actually do not qualify, could face hefty fines and be slugged with an unexpected tax charge.
+Australians who dipped into their super under the Australian Government's early release scheme but actually did not qualify could face hefty fines and be slugged with an unexpected tax charge.

 They also risk putting a big dent in their retirement savings.

-In July this year, the Australian Taxation Office (ATO) told a Senate Select Committee on COVID-19 that it is looking “in the order of hundreds of people” who have flouted eligibility rules and accessed super funds.
+In July this year, the Australian Taxation Office (ATO) told a Senate Select Committee on COVID-19 that it is looking at "in the order of hundreds of people" who have flouted eligibility rules.

 The early release scheme — which allows only financially stressed people to withdraw their super early — is based on self-assessment.
 However, data analytics organisation illion found that just under 40 per cent of those who accessed their super had seen no drop in income.

 ATO deputy commissioner, John Ford, has warned that those taking illegitimate advantage of the COVID-19 scheme will come under intense scrutiny.
 He says the ATO is investigating serious cases and will act against people who "deliberately exploit the system".

 Put simply, anyone attempting to mislead the ATO will be hit with fines of up to $12,600 and a stiff tax penalty as the withdrawn money can be counted as assessable income and taxed at marginal tax rates.

 However, Ford supports those who might have made an honest mistake.